blend2d/blend2d/CONTRIBUTING.md

 * Brief and detailed bug description
 * Steps to reproduce the bug (isolated test-case is preferred but not required)
-* Build and system information (use `<blend2d-debug>` to obtain it, see below)
+* Build and system information (use `<blend2d-debug.h>` to obtain it, see below)

 To make the reporting bugs as easy as possible Blend2D provides a header file called `<blend2d-debug.h>`.
-It contains functions for C and C++ API users and can be used to query all the required information from Blend2D runtime.
-Additionally, the header provides functions useful for dumping the content of some Blend2D objects.
+It contains functions for C and C++ API users that can be used to query useful information from Blend2D runtime and to dump the content of some Blend2D objects.

-Please use the snippet below in your own code and include its output in your bug report.
+Use the snippet below in your own code and include its output in your bug report.
 It will help us to identify the issue quicker.
 Debug API is provided for both C and C++ users.

 ```c
 #include <blend2d.h>